flutter/website/src/content/ui/interactivity/focus.md

   This focus node exists at the farthest point from the root of the focus tree.

 **Focus chain**
-  : An list of focus nodes ordered from primary focus node to the root of the focus tree.
+  : A list of focus nodes ordered from the primary focus node to the root of the focus tree.
   Starting at the primary focus node, it follows the focus tree branches to its root.
+All of the nodes in the _focus chain_ are assumed to have focus.
+  Key events start at the first node in the chain, called the _primary focus_, and propagate along the chain until a node handles the event.

 **Focus scope**
   : A special focus node that contains a group of other focus nodes.
-  It allows only those nodes to receive focus.
+  It limits focus traversal to those nodes.
-  It contains data about which nodes had received focus in its subtree.
+  It maintains data about which nodes have received focus in its subtree in the past.

 **Focus traversal**
-  : The process of how focus moves from one focusable node to another in a predictable order.
+  : The process of moving focus from one focusable node to another in a predictable, controllable, order.
   In common app UX, when a user presses <kbd>Tab</kbd>, focus moves to the next focusable control or field.
   This is why this method is also known as _tab traversal_